-Perhaps the biggest affirmation of my dedication to the cause of crossing the Pacific in a 36 ft sloop was that I took advantage of the delay in our departure to enrol on a diving course at the local dive shop.
-As with all retail areas I don't fully understand, the first visit to the shop was slightly worrying, with rows of strange underwater clothes hanging from racks, daring me to browse as if I knew what the hell they were.
-Luck was on my side, though, as we had a girl staying on board – Susie from Liverpool, who would end up trying to get enough money together to come on the trip, but without success – who had qualified in Australia as a Dive Master, and before long I'd booked four days of diving tuition, the end result hopefully being a PADI Open Water certification.
+Perhaps the biggest sign that I'd mentally committed to crossing the Pacific in a 36 ft sloop was that I took advantage of a delay in our departure to enrol on a diving course at the local dive shop.
+My first visit to the shop was slightly worrying, as I stared at rows and rows of strange underwater clothing hanging from the racks, daring me to browse as if I knew what the hell they were.
+Luck was on my side, though, as we had a girl staying on board Zeke – Susie from Liverpool, who was trying to get enough money together to come on the trip, but without success – and she had qualified in Australia as a Dive Master.
+Before long I'd booked four days of diving tuition, the end result hopefully being a PADI Open Water certification.

-But there was a logical step to overcome first, a phobia if you like.
-Man can't breathe underwater: at least, this one couldn't, and every time I'd tried to snorkel, I'd manage two breaths with my face in the drink before the reflexes kicked me back up into the atmosphere, coughing and panicking.
-It's not logical to inhale underwater, and I couldn't seem to get round it.
+But first I had to overcome another of my water-related phobias.
+It's a fact that man can't breathe underwater – at least, this one can't, and every time I'd tried to snorkel, I'd manage no more than two breaths with my face in the drink before the reflexes kicked me back up into the atmosphere, coughing and panicking.
+It's not logical to inhale underwater, and I couldn't seem to get around my mental block.

 As I sank into the swimming pool with my instructor Glen and nobody else around – it being the off-season, I was lucky enough to have one-on-one tuition – the phobia came back to me.
 Don't breathe.
 It's silly.
 Gas, gas, quick boys, and shit there's chlorine in my gullet, the chest is tightening, this isn't logical, get up, get up!
-But the regulator – the mouthpiece from a scuba tank – isn't a snorkel, and intellectually I knew that water can't get into it unless you take it out of your mouth, so where logic was giving me breathing problems with a snorkel, logic saved the day with scuba.
-Breathe, you bastard, and prove to yourself that this phobia's just that, and that it's going the same way as the phobias about moths, dark caves and French milk...
+But the regulator – the mouthpiece from a scuba tank – isn't a snorkel, and intellectually I knew that water can't get into it unless you take it out of your mouth, so where logic was giving me breathing problems with a snorkel, logic also saved the day with scuba.
+Breathe, you bastard, and prove to yourself that this phobia's just that, and that it's going the same way as all those phobias about moths and dark caves...

-And it happened.
-One breath.
-A slight gag, and the sight of Glen's encouragement reduced the chest tightening, and another breath.
-A third.
-Panic, and standing up in the four-feet water brought relief, but then it was back down soon for some more.
+And then it happened: one breath.
+A slight gag, and the sight of Glen's encouragement reduced the chest tightening, and then there was another breath.
+And then a third before the panic surfaced, but standing up in the four-feet water brought relief, and then it was back down for some more breaths.
 Ten minutes later, and we're still down, and it strikes me that I'm breathing underwater.
-Astounding.
+Astounding!